hibarahmaoui/Car-Dealer-Management-System/README.md

-This project is a simple Car Dealer Management System implemented in C. It enables car dealers to efficiently manage their car inventory using a double-linked list data structure.
-The program provides functionalities to add, update, and delete cars, as well as search for cars based on various criteria such as Vehicle-ID, Make, Year, and Cost.Users can interact with the system through a user-friendly command-line interface.
-The program also supports data persistence by reading and saving car information to a text file, allowing dealers to keep track of their inventory across sessions.
-This project serves as a demonstration of dynamic memory allocation, linked list implementation, and user input handling in C programming.
+# Car Dealer Management System
+The Car Dealer Management System is a command-line application built in C that allows car dealers to manage their inventory efficiently.
+This program uses a double-linked list data structure to store car information and offers various features for adding, updating, deleting, and searching cars.
+It's designed to provide a user-friendly interface for car dealers to perform essential tasks related to their inventory management.

+# Features
+### Add New Car:
+   Dealers can add new cars to their inventory by providing details such as make, model, year, and cost.
+### Update Car Information:
+  Existing car information can be updated, including year and cost.
+### Delete Car:
+  Dealers can remove cars from the inventory based on their Vehicle-ID.
+### Search Cars:
+  The program supports searching for cars using different criteria, including Vehicle-ID, Make, Year, and Cost.
+### Data Persistence:
+  Car information is saved to a text file (carList.txt) to ensure data persistence across sessions.